 Prior to performing testwork at this section, the Auditor should first review information at the ‘Audit Efficiencies’ Note below under Part 2 Gold Standard Incentive Grant Funding for testwork considerations if a locality received both OAA Individual Distributions and Gold Standard funding.

 Review the locality’s approved application and award package to gain an understanding of the locality’s agreement for using its OAA Individual Distributions funding and its Direct Distributions (if applicable) during fiscal year 2025.
+Refer to guidance at the Planning audit procedure above concerning historical grant award information available in the OAA’s Grants Portal.

 Refer to further information in the following OAA documentation: